nextflow-io/nextflow/docs/developer-env.md

 Setting up a Nextflow development environment is a prerequisite for creating, testing, and optimizing data analysis pipelines.
 The steps below outline recommended tools for setting up an optimal Nextflow development environment.

+Nextflow must be installed separately.
+See {ref}`install-page` for Nextflow installation instructions.

 :::{note}
 If you are using a Windows computer, you first need to install and configure the Windows Subsystem for Linux (WSL).
 See {ref}`wsl` for installation instructions.
 :::